Luxury Yacht Charter Guide to Siberia

 A nature lovers paradise, Lake Baikal is famed for its clean air, deep forests, and incredible waters.
 This is the worlds largest and deepest lake, a fact that already makes it a marvel as it plunges over 5000 feet into the underwater abyss.
 Just sailing on the surface gifts you a mystical feeling like no other.
 When you aren’t lost in dreams of deep water, there’s plenty to keep you occupied on the shores, including kayaking, sampling the local delicacy of Baikal fish, and hiking in the forests.

 With its wooden structures, sprawling river, and collection of churches, Tomsk is another city worth seeing when sailing Siberia, especially for those seeking a closer look at local culture and how larger settlements can thrive against the wild backdrop.
-The wooden architectural pieces are the true draw of this region, but there’s also an art museum, gastronomic touches of greatness, a theatre of living dolls, and treacherous rare marshes to keep you busy.
+The wooden architectural pieces are the true draw of this region, but there’s also an art museum, gastronomic touches of greatness, a theater of living dolls, and treacherous rare marshes to keep you busy.

 When to Charter a Yacht to Siberia